 02 of 12

 There are key differences between mice and rats.
 Mice are much smaller than rats.
 Adult mice are about 7 1/2 inches in length, including the tail.
-The most common rats in the U.S. are the Norway rat and the roof rat.
+The most common rats in the United States are the Norway rat and the roof rat.
 They are about 14 to 16 inches in length, with tail length varying by species.

 03 of 12